Summer Global Fixed Interest

 How did your portfolio perform?

-Summer Global Fixed Interest (the fund) delivered a return after fees and before tax of -0.13% for the month of December.
-For the 12 months to the end of December, the fund delivered a return after fees and before tax of 4.83%.
+Summer Global Fixed Interest (the fund) delivered a return after fees and before tax of –3.18% for the month of March.
+For the 12 months to the end of March, the fund delivered a return after fees and before tax of 1.47%.

-Apart from a small holding of directly held New Zealand dollar cash (typically 5%, in line with the fund’s target allocation to cash) the fund’s investment exposure is through its investment in the Hunter Global Fixed Interest Fund, a multi-rate PIE fund hedged to the New Zealand dollar (NZD).
+Apart from a small holding of directly held New Zealand dollar cash (typically 5%, in-line with the fund’s target allocation to cash) the fund’s investment exposure is through its investment in the Hunter Global Fixed Interest Fund, a multi-rate PIE fund hedged to the New Zealand dollar (NZD).
 PIMCO Australia Pty (PIMCO) is the investment manager.

 What happened in the markets you invest in?